WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 <aside class="notes">

+**Teaching Tip**:

-**Teaching Tip**: This is a brief interactive lecture that introduces the 6-hour Idea Board Code-Along.
+- This is a brief interactive lecture that introduces the 6-hour Idea Board Code-Along.

+- Note: This code-along may not be appropriate for all students.
+Those not familiar with Node.js or MongoDB will need a quick tutorial or some context around those.
+Also, note that it uses “axios” instead of the “fetch” api.

 **Talking Points**: